Publications of Thomas Colcombet

 Büchi automata and then to Büchi GDA.

-of strategies ensuring safety conditions.
+strategies ensuring safety conditions.
 More specifically, we show that the

 minimal number of memory states of a strategy ensuring a safety condition is